-Bullying is wrong and you should report it.
-You have the right to be safe from attacks and harassment and nobody should expect you to be silent when you or others are being tormented or hurt.
+Bullying is wrong and should be reported.
+Students have the right to be safe from attacks and harassment and nobody should expect you to be silent when you or others are being tormented or hurt.
 Tell your parents about what is happening.
 Also tell the principal, a teacher, your counselor, the school nurse or any other trusted adult.
 Explain who is involved and what is happening.
 You may want to take some friends with you for support, especially if they have witnessed the incidents.